Delamere redevelopment project

 Phase 3

-Improved signage - scheduled for 2024
+Improved signage - scheduled for 2025

-Wellbeing and play - scheduled for 2025
+Main visitor centre play – scheduled for Spring 2025

 During any of the current and future works that are taking place around Delamere Forest, we promise to try and keep disruption to a minimum and to keep you all safe, so please adhere to any works signage and diversions there are in place.